-After reading through this guide, you probably had one question the entire time.
+After reading through this content marketing guide, you probably had one question the entire time.

 How can I possibly do this all by myself?

-If you are feeling a bit uncomfortable with doing all of the work for content marketing on your own, then let Shout help you.
-Our content and search specialists are results obsessed.
+If you are feeling a bit uncomfortable with doing content marketing on your own, then let Shout help you.
+Our content and search specialists are results obsessed and client focused.